DShirk/mb-docs/docs/Products/Grid/Core Features/grid-rendering.md

 To load a Grid Instance in our UI, we complete the following steps:

-- Retrieve Hierarchy Data Grid from our MongoDB backend.
+- Retrieve the Hierarchy Data Grid for the Grid Instance from our MongoDB backend.
 - Parse the Hierarchy Data Grid into a Canonical Data Grid.
 - Generate coordinates for each cell in the Canonical Data Grid.
 - Generate a Viewport Data Grid from the Canonical Data Grid based on the users' viewport size and scroll position.